3bit-techs/vvpctl/README.md

   -r, --rollback        Must be used in conjunction with apply, rollback a
                         deployment to its previous state if the update action failed
-  --timeout TIMEOUT     The length of time in seconds to wait before giving up
+  -o OUTPUT, --output OUTPUT
-                        on waiting
+                        Must be used in conjunction with apply or create, output the installed deployment to disk --timeout TIMEOUT     The length of time in seconds to wait before giving up on waiting
   --dry-run             Only simulate actions without submit the request